 While internal communications audits are usually performed on lengthy interval, there are other things you can do to refine your internal communications in the short term.
 We’ve already mentioned how internal email metrics can help you pinpoint what content your employees prefer to see, but that’s just the tip of the email analytics iceberg.

-Using features like ContactMonkey’s segmented reporting and campaign comparison, you can measure your internal communications to determine your best-performing internal communications based on who view them and how often.
+Using features like ContactMonkey’s Reporting, you can measure your internal communications to determine your best-performing internal communications based on who view them and how often.
 Segmented email stats shows you a breakdown of your email metrics by department, title, and office location:

 These statistics work two ways.
 They show you your most (and least) engaged segments of your internal communications recipients.
 And when combined with campaign comparisons, they help reveal what email content drove that engagement.
 We explore how to use these features in conjunction with each other in our blog on internal email campaign analytics.

 Making your emails feel relevant post-COVID can be a challenge, but utilizing some of what we have covered already will help grab and hold your employees’ attention: